Rachel DeLoache Williams: Career

-Ordeal with Anna Sorokin
+Friendship with Anna Sorokin

 Background

 Williams met Anna Sorokin, then known as Anna Delvey, through friends in February 2016.
 A year later, when Sorokin returned to NYC after time spent abroad, the two became friends.
 Sorokin invited Williams, along with Kacy Duke and a videographer, to be her guest on a week-long trip to Marrakesh.
 During the vacation, Sorokin's credit card stopped working and Williams was forced to cover the $62,000 cost of the flights, meals, and La Mamounia hotel stay for all four travelers, with the promise that Sorokin would wire her the money the following week.

 Although Sorokin sent Williams $5,000 the following month, she then made promises and excuses for almost half a year – providing Williams with forged wire transfer receipts – and never paid Williams back.
 Williams borrowed money from friends to cover the cost of living expenses like rent and food as she grappled with the debt left in Sorokin's wake, which amounted to more than Williams's net annual income at the time.

 Working with law enforcement

 Williams reported the incident to the New York City Police Department and the New York County District Attorney.
 In October, 2017, Williams helped law enforcement find and arrest Sorokin in Los Angeles, and later testified against her in court.
 While Sorokin was found guilty on four counts of theft of services, one count of attempted grand larceny, and three counts of grand larceny, she was not found guilty for stealing from Williams.
-Although Sorokin's actions toward Williams were not classified as criminal, after the trial concluded and Sorokin was convicted, American Express agreed to protect Williams from the charges incurred at La Mamouni hotel, two full years after the trip to Marrakesh.
+Although Sorokin's actions toward Williams were not classified as criminal, after the trial concluded and Sorokin was convicted, American Express agreed to protect Williams from the charges incurred at La Mamounia hotel, two full years after the trip to Marrakesh.